storyfeet/dugi_bialan/content/sign.md

 Where the Point/palm is facing.

 f - Forward
+b - Back
 u - Up
-i - In
+d - down
 a - Across
 w - Wide
-b - Back
 s - Sash : Diagonal up across

 ### Gestures

+If multiple Gestures given, they happen at the same time, unless separated by a "-" If no gesture is given visibly Lock into the position given.

 M - Move : Move to the following Position
 R - Rotate : Rotate to the following Angle
 B - Bounce : to and from the following position.
-N - Next : Rotate and Move to the following Angle and Position F - Circle Forward :
+F - Form : Change Form to following Shape
-S - Stir :
+C - Circle : in the two following directions
-W - Wavey : Wave back and forth towards Palm in current direction J - Jerk : Jerk into position
+W - Wavey : Wave back and forth towards given direction